Making the most of your postgraduate studies

 If you do not have a lot of work experience or would like to gain experience in a different career area or industry, explore opportunities for part-time or voluntary work.
 This will not only equip you with new skills but also give you a better sense of what you want from a career – and it will look good in future job applications.
 If you are a non-native speaker of English, work experience may be one of the easiest ways to practise and improve your spoken English.
 This can make you feel more confident about contributing to academic discussions, and strengthen your application if you hope to find work in the UK after graduation.

-For volunteering opportunities, check out Edinburgh University Students’ Association (EUSA) and the Student Community Engagement website.
+For volunteering opportunities, check out Edinburgh University Students’ Association (EUSA) website.

 Get involved in student societies or student representation